-- 1984 - The Cubs swept a pair from the visiting Mets, winning 8-6 and 8-4.
-Rick Sutcliffe (9-1) beat Ron Darling (10-5) in the opener, benefiting from a six-run 5th inning, in which.
-Keith Moreland hits a three-run home run, and Ron Cey, a two-run shot.
-A five-run 4th in the second game propelled Chicago to the win for reliever Tim Stoddard.
-Lee Smith notched his 25th save.
-(3)
+- 1984 - The Cubs sweep a pair from the visiting Mets, winning 8 - 6 and 8 - 4.
+Rick Sutcliffe (9-1) beats Ron Darling (10-5) in the opener, benefiting from a six-run 5th inning.
+Keith Moreland hits a three-run home run and Ron Cey a two-run shot in the 5th.
+A five-run 4th in the second game propels Chicago to the win for reliever Tim Stoddard.
+Lee Smith notches his 25th save.

-- 2001 - Home plate umpire Angel Hernandez ejects Steve “Mongo” McMichael from Wrigley Field as the former Chicago Bears football player is about to sing “Take Me Out to the Ballgame” during the seventh-inning stretch.
-McMichael, presently a pro wrestler, tells the crowd over the P.A. system “he’ll have a talk with the ump” concerning a close call made by Hernandez earlier in the game and then boos and blows a kiss toward the ump.
-(1,3)
+- 2001 - Home plate umpire Angel Hernandez ejects Steve ‘Mongo’ McMichael from Wrigley Field when the former Chicago Bear football player is about to sing “Take Me Out to the Ballgame” during the seventh inning stretch.
+McMichael, presently a pro wrestler, tells the crowd over the P.A. system “he’ll have a talk with the ump” concerning a close call made by Hernandez earlier in the game, and then bows and blows a kiss toward the ump.
+(1)

 - 2005 - In the battle of the Zambranos, the Mets’ Victor is victorious when he defeats Carlos and the Cubs at Shea Stadium, 6-1.
 In addition to sharing the same last name, the two Venezuelan pitchers, who are not related, also wear the same number (38), enter the game with the same number of career wins (41), play for teams which started the series with the same record (54-54), as well as being both switch hitters and throwing right-handed.
 (1)

 - Cubs birthdays: Adonis Terry, Don Larsen, Marc Pisciotta.
 Also notable: Bill McKechnie (HoF).